woofpool/cardano-private-testnet-setup/6-RUN_PLUTUS_SCRIPT_TXS.md

 In this guide, we run transactions to demonstrate a vesting contract.
 The Plutus validator contains the business logic to decide if a spending transaction may grab some ADA that is locked at the script.
-In particular, it ensures that only the intended beneficiary may grab the ADA and only after a specific deadline has been reached.
+In particular, it ensures that only the intended beneficiary may grab the ADA and only after a specific deadline has passed.
 The beneficiary public key hash and the deadline parameters are encoded as JSON in a Datum input file.

 The code for this example comes from the [Plutus Pioneer Program github repo-Week 3](https://github.com/input-output-hk/plutus-pioneer-program/tree/main/code/week03/src/Week03).
-The `DeployVesting.hs` code has been adapted from the Plutus-pioneer-program repo to allow parameter inputs to be passed in to the function for the datum json output.
+The `DeployVesting.hs` code has been adapted from the Plutus Pioneer program code to allow parameter inputs to be passed in to the function for the datum json output.

 Be sure to watch the [video from Lars Bruenjes](https://www.youtube.com/watch?v=ABtffZPoUqU&list=PLNEK_Ejlx3x2zxcfoVGARFExzOHwXFCCL&index=7) that walks through the process of executing transactions with a plutus validator script.